 Status

-The relationship of RUTLAND LEARNING TRUST and the Rutland Learning Trust to GLAPTHORN will be that of independent contractor and nothing in this agreement shall render it nor the Rutland Learning Trust) an employee, worker, agent or partner of GLAPTHORN and RUTLAND LEARNING TRUST shall not hold itself out as such and shall procure that the Rutland Learning Trust shall not hold himself out as such.
+The relationship of the Rutland Learning Trust to GLAPTHORN will be that of independent contractor and nothing in this agreement shall render the Rutland Learning Trust) an employee, worker, agent or partner of GLAPTHORN and the RUTLAND LEARNING TRUST shall not hold itself out as such and shall procure that the Rutland Learning Trust shall not hold himself out as such.

-This agreement constitutes a contract for the provision of services and not a contract of employment and accordingly RUTLAND LEARNING TRUST shall be fully responsible for and shall indemnify GLAPTHORN for and in respect of:
+This agreement constitutes a contract for the provision of services and not a contract of employment and accordingly the RUTLAND LEARNING TRUST shall be fully responsible for and shall indemnify GLAPTHORN for and in respect of:

 Any income tax, National Insurance and social security contributions and any other liability, deduction, contribution, assessment or claim arising from or made in connection with either the performance of the Services or any payment or benefit received by the Rutland Learning Trust in respect of the Services, where such recovery is not prohibited by law.
-RUTLAND LEARNING TRUST shall further indemnify GLAPTHORN against all reasonable costs, expenses and any penalty, fine or interest incurred or payable by GLAPTHORN in connection with or in consequence of any such liability, deduction, contribution, assessment or claim other than where the latter arise out of GLAPTHORN's negligence or wilful default;
+The RUTLAND LEARNING TRUST shall further indemnify GLAPTHORN against all reasonable costs, expenses and any penalty, fine or interest incurred or payable by GLAPTHORN in connection with or in consequence of any such liability, deduction, contribution, assessment or claim other than where the latter arise out of GLAPTHORN's negligence or wilful default;

 Any liability arising from any employment-related claim or any claim based on worker status (including reasonable costs and expenses) brought by the Rutland Learning Trust or any Substitute against GLAPTHORN arising out of or in connection with the provision of the Services.

-GLAPTHORN may at its option satisfy such indemnity (in whole or in part) by way of deduction from payments due to RUTLAND LEARNING TRUST.
+GLAPTHORN may at its option satisfy such indemnity (in whole or in part) by way of deduction from payments due to the RUTLAND LEARNING TRUST.

-RUTLAND LEARNING TRUST warrants that it is not nor will it prior to the cessation of this agreement, become a managed service company, within the meaning of section 61B of the Income Tax (Earnings and Pensions) Act 2003.
+The RUTLAND LEARNING TRUST warrants that it is not nor will it prior to the cessation of this agreement, become a managed service company, within the meaning of section 61B of the Income Tax (Earnings and Pensions) Act 2003.

 Notices